BenKellySoftware/DnDiscord-Bot/readme.md

 ### NPC Generation/ Management
 - Generate commoner/ noble NPC's (filter by race, social status, job, gender etc.).
-    -Returns name, and maybe a personality trait or piece of backstory, potentially a profiecent skill or trade.
+    * Returns name, and maybe a personality trait or piece of backstory, potentially a profiecent skill or trade.
-    -Jobs like bartender, blacksmith, guard, scout, apprentice, store owner.
+    * Jobs like bartender, blacksmith, guard, scout, apprentice, store owner.
 - Add/ List creatures from the monster manual to the scene -Customise/ create monster stats to add to database.

 ### DM Admin
 - DM/ player edit and command permissions.
-    -DM Private chat linked with party channel.
+    * DM Private chat linked with party channel.
-    -DM can choose whether the commands made in private chat are hidden or not (e.g. public rolls that the users don't get the outcome for)
+    * DM can choose whether the commands made in private chat are hidden or not (e.g. public rolls that the users don't get the outcome for)
 - Group players into a party